-TO: FROM: SUBJECT: Request for Mediation or ADR Services CUSTOMER: Agency and has rec Rural Development customer has received an adverse decision from our quested mediation or ADR services.
+TO: FROM: SUBJECT: Request for Mediation or ADR Services CUSTOMER: Agency and has red Rural Development customer has received an adverse decision from our quested mediation or ADR services.
 Attached is a copy of the adverse decision mer's request for your service.
 Informal Review: was provided with the opportunity for an informal review with the Agency; to exercise this option.
 An informal re eview was conducted; however, the Agency did not reverse its decision.
 Payment for Service ce: The customer a and Agency will split the cost of this service 50/50.
-The customer v will pay the full cost of mediation or ADR.
+The customer will pay the full cost of mediation or ADR.
 The Agency w balance. ill pay towards mediation or ADR.
-The customer will pay the portion should be s ying for any portion of the cost of this service, the bill for the Agency's ubmitted to this office.
-The customer is solely responsible for their portion of ice and should be bill directly.
-Jurisdiction of case e: (07-19-24) PN 619
+The customer will pay the portion should be s ying for any portion of the cost of this service, the bill for the Agency's submitted to this office.
+The customer is solely responsible for their portion of vice and should be billed directly.

+Jurisdiction of case: